 Now that my blog is one month old, it seems like a good time to post The Traditional Flapping Bird.
-This is a great origami model to fold with children, and one that holds a very special place for me as it was how I got started with origami in the first place!
+This is a great origami model to fold with children and one that holds a very special place for me.
+It was how I got started with origami in the first place!

 It’s a very simple model, taking about five to ten minutes.
-It’s not many steps more than a bird base, and you can find instructions for this simple base here.
+It’s not many steps more than a bird base.
 Just about any paper will do, although I’d avoid really thin stuff like tissue paper as this will probably rip quite easily.
-Kami or ordinary printer paper works well, and if you’re making it with a group of children, then newspaper, or the pages of an old magazine are also good, inexpensive choices.
+Kami or ordinary printer paper works well.
+If you’re making it with a group of children, then newspaper, or the pages of an old magazine are also good, inexpensive choices.

 Time to fold: Five to ten minutes